 To make the categories a bit easier to navigate, I’ll divide this post into three:

-- Apps specific to the UK
+- Travels specific to the UK

-- Apps handy in London
+- Travel apps most handy when used in London

 - Google Maps.
 I save favourite places, places I want to go, get direction, look up public transport options, look up reviews, etc using this app.
 Google Maps works best with data but you can also download maps before your visit to use offline.
 Later down the road, I shall write a specific post on how I use this app. iOS and Android.